saidur2k/my-boiler-plate-app/README.md

 ## This solution

-Clean boiler plate app to start new projects
+Clean boiler plate app to start new project

 ## Installation